akamlani/akamlani/README.md

 I'm a Data Scientist, Strategist, and AI Technology Leader who is constantly experimenting, innovating, and tinkering...
 - 🔭 I joined [Beyond Limits](https://beyond.ai) in 2021 in their CTO Office, but have since departed in September 2023.
+- 🔭 Since then I have taken on AI consulting / advisory functions in the interim.
 - ⚡ I'm always listening to Podcasts as I stroll through the city.
 - 😅 Fun fact: I've gone globetrotting around many countries and ended up scaling Mount Everest, a bit past Base Camp...